 viable sensation when we step out of

-Photos of various saints are found throughout the Hermitage … looking at us!
+Photos of various saints, & other holy people, are found throughout the Hermitage … looking at us!

-Gazing in their eyes is a meditation in itself.
+Gazing in their eyes is a meditation and spiritual journey in itself!

 Other services provided by the Hermitage:(a) counseling & support - health, diet, yoga, meditation, spiritual awareness, awakening, grieving, death, comparative theology, proper relating;